0xBruno/o365recon/README.md

 # o365recon
-script to retrieve information via O365 and AzureAD with a valid cred
+script to retrieve information via O365 and AzureAD with a valid cred all credit goes to nyxgeek.
+This is a rewrite to be more modular and have HTML reporting.

 ## setup
 Install these two modules